LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

  - `/vehicle_data/device_status`
  ...

-`GET` request for each the resource is equvalent to `GetVehicleData` RPC request.
+`GET` request for each the resource is equivalent  to `GetVehicleData` RPC request.

 #### Commands
  Commands should provide information about registered commands for the application

  - `/commands`

- `POST` request for `/commands` the resource is equvalent to `AddCommand` RPC request.
+ `POST` request for `/commands` the resource is equivalent to `AddCommand` RPC request.

 ### TBD : List all SDL resources in RESTfull style